Wilson loops and its correlators with chiral operators in $\mathcal{N}=2, 4$ SCFT at large $N$: Introduction

 \section{Introduction}

-The computation of the vacuum expectation value (vev) of a circular Wilson loop (WL) and the correlators of such WL with primary operators attract interest in the light of the AdS/CFT correspondence\cite{Maldacena:1998im}.
+The computation of the vacuum expectation value (vev) of a circular Wilson loop (WL) and the correlators of such WL with chiral primary operators (CPOs) attract interest in the light of the AdS/CFT correspondence\cite{Maldacena:1998im}.
 Especially interesting is the possibility to perform exact computations for the vev of a WL in $\mathcal{N}=4$ supersymmetric gauge theories (SYM) exploiting the fact that only planar graphs contribute and that the propagators on the circle are constant \cite{Erickson:2000af}.
-The problem is thus reduced to the computation of the number of planar graphs, a task which is efficiently performed using matrix models\cite{Brezin:1977sv, diFrancesco}.
-From this point of view, the matrix model is just a convenient tool to perform the computation.
-A direct computation of the vev of the WL leading to a matrix model was performed in \cite{Pestun:2007rz}.
-In this reference the partition function of the $\mathcal{N}=2^*$ SYM was computed and, as a byproduct, the $\mathcal{N}=4$ SYM case was recovered by sending the mass to a peculiar limit in which the non perturbative contributions were just set to 1.
+The problem is thus reduced to the computation of the number of planar graphs, a task which is efficiently performed with the help of the matrix models \cite{Brezin:1977sv, diFrancesco}.
+From this point of view, the matrix model is just a convenient tool for the computation.
+A direct computation of the vev of the WL leading to a matrix model was fulfilled in \cite{Pestun:2007rz}.
+In this paper the partition function of the $\mathcal{N}=2^*$ SYM on $S^4$ was computed and, as a byproduct, it was shown that the instanton corrections vanish when the mass of the hypermultiplet is sent to zero and the $\mathcal{N}=4$ SYM recovers.
 This establishes a solid link between the computations performed in $\mathcal{N}=4$ SYM and the matrix model.
 Furthering this line of research, in \cite{Berenstein} the coefficients of the OPE of the WL were computed in the framework of the AdS/CFT correspondence using supergravity and string theory.
-This computation was later refined with a conjecture for the OPE of correlators of a WL with chiral primary operators of arbitrary conformal dimension \cite{Semenoff}.
+This computation was later refined with a conjecture for the OPE of correlators of a WL with CPOs of arbitrary conformal dimension \cite{Semenoff}.
 Finally in \cite{Giombi} D3 and D5 branes were included in the computation.
 These results were all obtained in the limit of a large number of colors.
 Following a somewhat different path, the results of \cite{Pestun:2007rz} were extended in \cite{Fucito} by inserting arbitrary powers of the vector superfield into the classical prepotential.
 The general correlator can then be extracted from a deformed partition function given in terms of a $U(N)$ deformed matrix model replacing the Gaussian matrix model underlying the $\mathcal{N}=4$ theory.
 The same type of interacting matrix model arises in the studies of $\mathcal{N}=2$ theories \cite{Pestun:2007rz, billo}, where now the interactions account for higher loop corrections and mass deformations.
 In this paper, we study the WL in the deformed matrix model and discuss applications to $\mathcal{N}=2, 4$ superconformal gauge theories.
 The paper is structured as follows: in Section 2 we study the WL in the fundamental representation, deformed in different ways.
 In Section 3 the WL in $\mathcal{N}=2$ theory is considered.
-In Section 4 we calculate the correlators between the WL and primary operators in the fundamental and in symmetric representations.
+In Section 4 we calculate the correlators between the WL and CPOs in the fundamental and in symmetric representations.